 - Pre-stash your Week 14–16 stream 2–3 weeks before the playoffs.
 The popular streams get claimed early in playoff weeks.

 - Don't bid hard FAAB on streamers.
 A $5–10 bid for a one-week stream is fine.
 Anything more than that, and you are paying for a stream like an elite QB.
-We cover bidding tiers in the FAAB strategy guide.
+We cover bidding tiers in the FAAB strategy guide, and the same logic applies to TE-premium streamers in our TE premium piece.

 The flexible roster slot